gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Stable Java incremental compilation

-The Java incremental compiler is now no longer incubating and is now considered stable.
+The Java incremental compiler is no longer incubating and is now considered stable.
 This Gradle release includes many bug fixes and improved performance for incremental Java compilation.
-Please give it a try.

 Note that incremental Java compilation is not yet enabled by default.
 It needs to be [activated explicitly](userguide/java_plugin.html#sec:incremental_compile).